ConsultingMD/server_driven_swiftui/README.md

 ## Implementation

-Several json exampled are `Resources/`
+Several json exampled are under `Resources/`
 The implemented types are under `Sources` prefixed with _SD_. `ViewSD` is a flexible type that can instantiate any view given its `__typename`.
 Go to the source file to see which keys & values are required and supported.